Break-up of the Beatles: Background

+In an interview with Dan Rather which aired on AXS TV on 10 May 2024, Ringo Starr stated that "we didn't get along, we were four guys, we had rows," noting that their relationship was getting more tense even by the time he had children.
+Nevertheless, according to Starr, the band could still last as long as it did due to their music ambitions.

 Epstein's management style was to let the group pursue their musical notions and projects, while often mediating when there was a conflict.
 This role began to diminish after the band stopped touring in 1966, although Epstein still exercised a strong influence over the band's interpersonal relations and finances.
 In mid-1967, a tax shelter endeavour was initiated under Epstein's oversight, comprising a revised legal partnership (of the four Beatles) and an associated corporation named Apple Corps (to which most Beatles revenue would be paid).
 However, on 27 August, Epstein died of a drug overdose; the consequences of his absence, combined with the Beatles' inexperience as businessmen, led to an unexpectedly chaotic venture that added stress for the band during the coming months.